RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 ## Local Development & Configuration

-To run the platform locally for testing, you need to set up environment variables for both components.
+To run the platform locally for testing, set up environment variables for both components.

 ### 1. Configuration (Environment Variables)

 **Backend (`backend-agent`):**
-The backend no longer uses a `.env` file.
-You must export these variables in your terminal session or use a tool like `direnv`.
+The backend does not use a `.env` file.
+You must export the variables in your terminal session.

 | Variable | Description |
 | :--- | :--- |